Iceland in the Eurovision Song Contest 2010

-Iceland was represented at the Eurovision Song Contest 2010 with the song "Je ne sais quoi", written by Örlygur Smári and Hera Björk and performed by Hera Björk.
-The Icelandic entry for the 2010 contest in Oslo, Norway was selected through the national final Söngvakeppni Sjónvarpsins 2010, organised by the Icelandic broadcaster Ríkisútvarpið (RÚV).
+Iceland was represented at the Eurovision Song Contest 2010 with the song "Je ne sais quoi", written by Örlygur Smári and Hera Björk and performed by Hera Björk herself.
+The Icelandic participating broadcaster, Ríkisútvarpið (RÚV), selected its entry through the national final Söngvakeppni Sjónvarpsins 2010.
 The selection process consisted of three semi-finals and a final, held on 9 January, 16 January, 23 January and 6 February 2010, respectively.
 Five songs competed in each semi-final with the top two as selected by a public televote advancing to the final.
 In the final, "Je ne sais quoi" performed by Björk emerged as the winner exclusively through public televoting.
 Promotional activities for the entry included the release of a music video and album and performances of the song in Norway and at the UKeurovision Preview Party in London.

 Iceland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 25 May 2010.
 Performing as the closing entry of the show in position 17, "Je ne sais quoi" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 29 May.
 It was later revealed that the Iceland placed third out of the 17 participating countries in the semi-final with 123 points.
 In the final, Iceland performed in position 16 and placed 19th out of the 25 participating countries, scoring 41 points.

 Background

-Prior to the 2010 contest, Iceland had participated in the Eurovision Song Contest twenty-two times since its first entry in 1986.
-Iceland's best placing in the contest to this point was second, which it achieved on two occasions: in 1999 with the song "All Out of Luck" performed by Selma and in 2009 with the song "Is It True?" performed by Yohanna.
+Prior to the 2010 contest, contest, Ríkisútvarpið (RÚV) had participated in the Eurovision Song Contest representing Iceland twenty-two times since its first entry in 1986.
+Its best placing in the contest to this point was second, achieved on two occasions: with the song "All Out of Luck" performed by Selma and with the song "Is It True?" performed by Yohanna.
 Since the introduction of a semi-final to the format of the Eurovision Song Contest in 2004, Iceland has, to this point, only failed to qualify to the final three times.

-The Icelandic national broadcaster, Ríkisútvarpið (RÚV), broadcasts the event within Iceland and organises the selection process for the nation's entry.
-RÚV confirmed their intentions to participate in the Eurovision Song Contest 2010 on 9 September 2009.
-Since 2006, Iceland has used a national final to select their entry for the Eurovision Song Contest, a method that continued for their 2010 participation.
+As part of its duties as participating broadcaster, RÚV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate in the 2010 contest on 9 September 2009.
+Since 2006, RÚV has used a national final to select its entry for the Eurovision Song Contest, a method that continued for its 2010 participation.
 (Note: This acts as a summary of the history of the selection process, 2005-2010.)